 This is a great way to use up vegetables that are looking past their best, not to mention the old heel of parmesan cheese you were about to throw out.
 You don’t keep them?
 Do reconsider it and store them, in a ziplock bag in the freezer, for just such a time.

 Not just for minestrone, any vegetable soup will improve immeasurably if you chuck it in.It’s a brilliant example of doing more with less.

 This soup is filling and will easily sustain six hungry people.
 Or four teenage boys, whichever comes first.

 Serves 4 with a few serves for lunches

 Reduce heat to a simmer and simmer for the next hour.
-From time to time, skim the scum off the surface.
+From time to time, skim the impurities off the surface.

-Remove cheese wedge from soup, then add pasta, zucchini and parsley and turn up heat to a high simmer/low boil and cook until pasta is al dente, about 10 minutes.
+Remove the parmesan rind from the soup, then add pasta, zucchini and parsley and turn up heat to a high simmer/low boil and cook until pasta is al dente, about 10 minutes.

 Serve with more parsley scattered across the top and grated parmesan cheese and some crusty bread if you think you can fit it in.